MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmdt_displaymode_flags.md

 ### -field RoundedFakeMode

+A Boolean value that specifies whether the display mode is rounded.

+Setting this member is equivalent to setting the second bit of a 32-bit value (0x00000002).

 A UINT value that specifies whether the display mode is rounded.

 Setting this member is equivalent to setting the second bit of a 32-bit value (0x00000002).